This post may contain affiliate links. Please see our disclosure policy.

 • Boneless Chuck Roast – Buy this in a whole 3 pound piece and trim the excess fat while chopping into bite-sized pieces.
 Please keep in mind that using chuck roast meat will be much more flavorful and tender than pre-packed stew meat.

 • Chili PowderMany Texas chili recipes require you use an assortment of dried chilis that you grind up yourself, but I don’t know many of us that have time for that.
 I Morton and Bassett Natural Chili Powder.
 This chili powder doesn’t contain onion powder or cocoa powder.
 Frontier is also another recommended brand.
+Do not substitute chipotle chili powder for the full amount or this will be incredibly spicy.

 • Shallots – These have a softer flavor than onion and don’t overpower the meat and spices.